The Royal Melbourne Hospital Home Lottery – calculation of chance of winning

 - One ticket number is drawn at a time.
 After each draw, the winning ticket number is recorded and is then re-entered into the drawing process.

-- There may be additional bonus prizes which are available only to tickets purchased prior to certain dates.
+- There may be additional bonus prizes that are available only to tickets purchased prior to certain dates.

 - Each ticket number is equally eligible in all of the draws, regardless of whether it has already won one or more prizes, subject to the bonus prizes only being available for tickets purchased prior to certain dates.